Skip to main content

 tinycap "$1" -t 5

-bash record.sh audiocapture.wav
+sudo bash record_root.sh audiocapture.wav

-bash play.sh audiocapture.wav
+sudo bash play.sh audiocapture.wav

 Limitations